UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 * **Show or Hide Content**: Use shortcodes to show or hide content based on whether or not a user is signed in.
 Great for Open course types.
 * **Log In/Log Out Links**: Add Log In and Log Out links to menus, or to any page or widget with a shortcode.
 * **LearnDash Breadcrumbs**: Add breadcrumb links that support courses, lessons, topics and quizzes.
 Also supports woocommerce, custom post types with or without taxonomies & tags, pages and blog posts.

-If you are not using any of the functions in this plugin, please remember to turn them off to maximize performance.

 More information about how to use the Toolkit, including a 40-minute instructional screencast, is available at (http://www.uncannyowl.com/uncanny-learndash-toolkit/).